-In order to receive full consideration for funding, applications should be received no later than March 1, 2017.
+In order to receive full consideration for funding, applications should be received no later than January 15, 2022.
 Funding may be limited for applications received after that date.
 After Jan..
 15, please contact the graduate program assistant if you are interested in Fall 2022 entry.

 We spoke to Dr. Justin Slater from the Department of Mathematics and Statistics about his research on developing novel data science and statistical methods in epidemiology.
 Slater recently joined the College of Engineering and Physical Sciences on January 1st, 2023.